-- No eating, drinking (unless medically necessary), or tobacco use. - No alcohol, drugs (except prescription medication for school), firearms, weapons, or dangerous objects. - No glass objects or live animals allowed. - No loud or profane language. - No fighting, hitting, or pushing-this may result in immediate suspension. - No destruction or vandalism of bus property-parents may be held responsible for damages.
+- No loud or profane language. - No fighting, hitting, or pushing-this may result in immediate suspension. - No destruction or vandalism of bus property-parents may be held responsible for damages.

-General Conduct:
+• General Conduct:

 - Students must board the bus immediately after the dismissal bell. - School rules apply to all bus-related trips, including field trips. - Students must respect chaperones and assist younger children when needed. - Any action endangering others is strictly prohibited.